GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

                         callbacks=callbacks)

-Furthermore, you could also use the ``SKLearnMetrics`` wrapper to wrap a Scikit-learn metric as an epoch metric.
-Below, we show how to compute the AUC ROC using the ``SKLearnMetrics`` class.
-We have to inherit the class so that the data is passed into the right format for the scikit-learn `roc_auc_score` function.
+Furthermore, you could also use the :class:`~poutyne.framework.metrics.epoch_metrics.sklearn_metrics.SKLearnMetrics` wrapper to wrap a Scikit-learn metric as an epoch metric.
+Below, we show how to compute the AUC ROC using the :class:`~poutyne.framework.metrics.epoch_metrics.sklearn_metrics.SKLearnMetrics` class.
+We have to inherit the class so that the data is passed into the right format for the scikit-learn ``roc_auc_score`` function.

 .. code-block:: python